amcdevitt97/Nuxt-Demo/README.md

 If you find something you like and wanna get started, follow the instructions below to get up and running

+------ Make sure to add your name to the contributors under the *README* ------

 ### Dependencies

 - NodeJS 10.14.x or newer